PE And Sport Premium

 What is PE and Sport Premium?

 In 2013, the government pledged to provide additional funding to primary schools to improve PE and sport provisions.
-The funding is provided by the Departments for Education, Health and Culture, and Media and Sport.
+The funding is provided by the Department for Education.

 What is PE and Sports Premium for?

 The funding is provided directly to primary schools and must only be spent on improving the quality of sport and PE, for all school children.